pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

        - ${namespace}
 ```

-#### Use topologySpreadConstraints to make pods even spread
+#### Use topologySpreadConstraints to make pods evenly spread

-Use `topologySpreadConstraints` can make pods even spread in different topology.
-See [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/)
+By configuring `topologySpreadConstraints`, you can make pods evenly spread in different topologies.
+For instructions about configure `topologySpreadConstraints`, see [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).

 > **Note:**
 >
-> EvenPodsSpread feature gate must be enabled.
-It has no effect on Kubernetes before v1.16 or which disables this feature gate.
+> To use `topologySpreadConstraints`, you must enable the `EvenPodsSpread` feature gate.
+If the Kubernetes version in use is earlier than v1.16 or if the `EvenPodsSpread` feature gate is disabled, the configuration of `topologySpreadConstraints` does not take effect.

-`topologySpreadConstraints` can be set at cluster level (`spec.topologySpreadConstraints`) for all of components or component level (e.g. `spec.tidb.topologySpreadConstraints`) for specific component.
+You can either configure `topologySpreadConstraints` at a cluster level (`spec.topologySpreadConstraints`) for all of components or at a component level (such as `spec.tidb.topologySpreadConstraints`) for a specific component.

-This is an example：
+The following is an example configuration:

 {{< copyable "" >}}